Fully numerical Hartree-Fock calculations for atoms and small molecules with quantics tensor trains: Numerical Experiments

 Every quantum chemical simulation can be only as good as their corresponding building blocks, the basis functions as well as the operators.
 Within the FDM-QTT picture neither the basis functions nor the operators are exact, so the correctness of this framework for the given problem has to be verified.
 A simple way for performing such verification is the calculation of the one- and two-body integrals with a known method and a subsequent comparison to the fully-numerical ansatz described above.

 Since we are concerned with representing molecular orbitals as tensor trains instead of linear combinations of predefined atomic orbitals, the starting point of each comparison is a converged LCAO-Hartree-Fock calculation using a Gaussian-type basis set.
 The LCAO-MOs can be converted to QTT-MOs using cross interpolation by sampling the values of the Gaussian basis set in real space.
-As can be seen in Eq.~\eqref{eq:hf_operators} there are four different contributions to the overall energy of a Slater determinant, \begin{itemize} \item the kinetic energy $\bra{\phi}-\frac{1}{2}\Delta\ket{\phi}$, \item the potential energy $\bra{\phi}V_{ne}\ket{\phi}$, \item the Coulomb energy $\bra{\phi_a\phi_a}g_{12}\ket{\phi_b\phi_b}$, \item and the exchange energy $\bra{\phi_a\phi_b}g_{12}\ket{\phi_b\phi_a}$. \end{itemize} The influence of the approximation can be therefore investigated separately for each contribution.
+As can be seen in Eq.~\eqref{eq:hf_operators} there are four different contributions to the overall energy of a Slater determinant, the kinetic energy, the potential energy, the Coulomb energy and the exchange energy.
+The influence of the approximation can be therefore investigated separately for each contribution.

-In a first step we show the approximation errors without the explicit computation of the Coulomb and exchange operators (see Fig.~\ref{fig:operatorsl}) for different values of $p_d$.
+In a first step we show the approximation errors without the explicit computation of the Coulomb and exchange operators ({dubbed orbital product approach in the following}) for different values of $p_d$.
 To get the corresponding contributions one can simply compress the terms $\phi_i\phi_j$ as tensor trains and perform the inner product with $g_{12}$.
 In all our calculations $\phi_i\phi_j$ did not have larger ranks than the summed ranks of $\phi_i$ and $\phi_j$ showing that the product of the orbitals have an efficient QTT representation.
 Fig.~\ref{fig:integrals} depicts the results for a set of selected even-electron systems and two different basis sets, STO-3G and cc-pV5Z respectively.
 For both basis sets a truncation cutoff of $10^{-16}$ is applied to all orbitals.
-The error of each contribution is calculated as the sum of the absolute differences between the QTT intagral and the LCAO integral for all orbitals.
+The error of each contribution is calculated as the sum of the absolute differences between the QTT intagral and the LCAO integral for all orbitals: {

 Due to cancellations these errors can be bigger than the error of the full Hartree-Fock energy.
+The corresponding absolute energies of the reference LCAO calculations are listed in Tab.~\ref{tab:abs_lcao_energies}.}